 - Use by women of an acceptable form of contraception throughout the study

 220 healthy volunteers across three sites (Tufts University, Pennington Biomedical Research Center, and Washington University School of Medicine) were randomized beginning in 2007.
 The study Coordinating Center was at the Duke Clinical Research Institute.

-A unique feature of the CALERIE trial was the objective measurement of caloric intake.
-To accomplish this, CALERIE used the intake balance method to calculate energy intake from the difference between changes in energy stores (assessed by dual energy X-ray absorptiometry) and total energy expenditure (TEE) assessed by the doubly-labeled water method.
-The CALERIE data set includes these measures made at baseline and at intervals after the start of the study.
+A unique feature of the CALERIETM trial was the objective measurement of caloric intake.
+To accomplish this, CALERIETM used the intake balance method to calculate energy intake from the difference between changes in energy stores (assessed by dual energy X-ray absorptiometry) and total energy expenditure (TEE) assessed by the doubly-labeled water method.
+The CALERIETM data set includes these measures made at baseline and at intervals after the start of the study.